Resident Faculty

-Adelle P. Carpenter – Studio Director & Instructor – began her training at the age of ten as a protégée of Heidi Robitshek at the Chamber Ballet.
+Adelle P. Carpenter – Studio Owner/Director, Instructor, Executive Director Ms. Adelle is a Williamsburg native and is deeply passionate about promoting and preserving cultural arts in her community.
+She began her training at the age of ten as a protégée of Heidi Robitshek at the Chamber Ballet.
 She studied dance at Old Dominion University and has participated in numerous productions of The Nutcracker and other classical ballets for Chamber Ballet and other companies.
-Ms. Adelle attended summer studies at Ballet West and the Joffrey Ballet.
-She has competed in international dance competitions in Peru and Moscow and is a member of the Robitshek Dance Ensemble that performed in Heidelberg, Germany.
+Ms. Adelle attended summer studies at Ballet West and the Joffrey Ballet where she was offered a position in Joffrey II.
+She has competed in international dance competitions in Peru and Moscow and as a member of the Robitshek Dance Ensemble, performed in Heidelberg, Germany three times.
 Her full-length ballet roles include Swanhilda in Coppelia and Alice in Alice in Wonderland.
-In pas de deux, Ms. Adelle has danced Le Corsaire, peasant pas de deux from Giselle, the Snow pas de deux with the Old Dominion University Ballet and the grand pas de deux in Chamber Ballet’s 1995 performance of The Nutcracker.
-She worked one season with Busch Gardens in the Festa Italia show.
-She was on the teaching staff of the Chamber Ballet from 1994 to 2006 and performed many principal roles in Chamber Ballet’s productions.
-Ms. Adelle has been teaching dance for nearly twenty years.
-She is the proud mother of three.
+In pas de deux, Ms. Adelle has danced Le Corsaire, peasant pas de deux from Giselle, the Snow pas de deux with the Old Dominion University Ballet and the grand pas de deux of The Nutcracker with the Chamber Ballet.
+She worked one season with Busch Gardens in the Festa Italia show before starting her family.
+She has served on the board of the Early Childhood Education School, Virgina Regional Ballet, Williamsburg Area Arts District Association and is currently serving on the board of Advocates for Live Performance Venue.
+Ms. Adelle earned her Adaptive Dance Certificate from the Boston Ballet in 2018, bringing Williamsburg’s first group dance class for children and adults with special needs.
+Ms. Adelle has been teaching and fostering the love of dance for nearly 30 years.
+Ms. Adelle co-owns the Virginia Regional Ballet, opening in Williamsburg 2007 and expanding to Yorktown in 2012.
 (Photo credit Corey Miller at coreymillerphoto.com)

 Emily Buttolph has been dancing since she was three in many places and styles.
 She graduated from University of Iowa in 2020 with a BFA Dance and a BA in English and Creative Writing.
 In her time at Iowa, she had the pleasure of working with choreographers Kristin Marrs, Jennifer Kayle, Dr. Christopher-Rasheem McMillan, and Armando Duarte in faculty pieces, as well as many graduate student theses and indepen- dent projects.
 Ms. Buttolph moved to Chicago after college.
 She performed with Noumenon Dance Ensemble for two seasons and worked on several independent projects.
 After working for two years, Emily came to Williamsburg to attend William & Mary Law School.